 - a.
 Requests exceeding budgetary guidelines will not be reviewed.
 Unless otherwise stated, grants are not renewable. - b.
-Applications from or collaborations with minority serving institutions are required for CAP proposals.
-Applications that form collaborations with NIFA AI Institutes are encouraged. - c.
+Applications from or collaborations with Minority Serving Institutions are encouraged. - c.
 All applications must include a logic model. - d.
 All applications must include a management plan that clearly delineates the roles and responsibilities of each entity involved in the project. - e.
 All applications must include at data management plan that describes long-term access and curation of data, models, and outputs.